bitcoin/bips/bip-0139/field-registry.md

   the `change_descriptor`.
 Present only for ranged descriptors.
 - `change_range_end`: Optional integer representing the cached keypool range end of the `change_descriptor`.
 Present only for ranged descriptors.
+- `gap_limit`: Optional integer number of consecutive unused addresses an importer must scan past the last used one before concluding there are no more.
+  A single value covers both the receive and change sides.
+An exporter holding a distinct limit per side should emit the larger, since a limit that is too high only costs scanning work while one that is too low misses addresses.
 - `birth_block`: Optional integer representing the account creation time as a bitcoin block height.
 - `last_height`: Optional integer representing the last seen block height.